forusty/busleh/README.md

 type 'npm install' to install all the required dependencies before running project for the first time.

+# Set API Token
+SET LTA_API_KEY=
+SET TELEGRAM_TOKEN=

 # Running in Dev Mode

-type 'npm start dev' to run busleh in dev mode where it is using hardcoded token file
+type 'npm start dev' or 'npm run start-dev' to run busleh in dev mode where it is using hardcoded token file

 # Running in Production Mode